jsbots/AutoFish/README.md

 > No, but the bot clicks too early before fish is even hooked.

 There are a couple of solutions for this.
 First, try switching to the 1st person view.
-If that doesn't help, navigate to the **Advanced Settings** and adjust either the **Bobber Sensitivity** (disable the Auto adjust Sensitivity and Density option) or the **Bobber Density** (particularly if it's not Dragonflight) values in the **Critical** section.
+If that doesn't help, navigate to the **Advanced Settings** and adjust either the **Bobber Sensitivity** (disable the Auto adjust Sensitivity and Density option) or the **Bobber Density** (particularly if it's not Retail) values in the **Critical** section.

 > No, the bot finds the bobber (as says in the log) but it doesn't react to the bobber being hooked.

-Then you do the opposite to the previous issue: navigate to the **Advanced Settings** and decrease either the **Bobber Sensitivity** (particularly if it's Dragonflight) or the **Bobber Density** (especially if it's not Dragonflight) values in the **Critical** section.
+Then you do the opposite to the previous issue: navigate to the **Advanced Settings** and decrease either the **Bobber Sensitivity** (particularly if it's Retail) or the **Bobber Density** (especially if it's not Retail) values in the **Critical** section.
 In the case of Turtle WoW, you can decrease the Splash Color value."

 ### Hints and Issues